drycc-addons/service-catalog/docs/devguide.md

 * `make svcat-all` builds all supported client platforms (darwin, linux, windows).
 * `make svcat-for-X` builds a specific platform.
 * `make svcat` builds for the current dev's platform.
-* `make svcat-publish` compiles everything and uploads the binaries.

 The same tags are used for both client and server.
 The cli uses the format that always includes a tag, so that it's clear which release you are "closest" to,